kmirzavaziri/hAssembler/README.md

 python3 tester.py
 ```

-it will generate a complete set of tests and compare this python code with the online refrence for all tests.
+It will generate a complete set of tests and compare this python code with the online refrence for all tests.
 If you want to see the generated tests, use

 ```
 python3 testGen.py {id}